strikles/strikles.github.io/README.md

     </a>
 </p>

 Most of these issues would not exist if we followed the [Open Source Model](https://en.wikipedia.org/wiki/Open-source_model) or at the very least, the rules were made Clear and Transparent.
 Obscurity and deception games culminate in [Solitude](https://en.wikipedia.org/wiki/Solitude), delusional quests for [Anonymity](https://en.wikipedia.org/wiki/Anonymity), [Aggression and Violent Behavior](https://en.wikipedia.org/wiki/Aggression_and_Violent_Behavior) and acts of [Terrorism](https://en.wikipedia.org/wiki/Terrorism).
+Please bear in mind [Guy Fawkes](https://en.wikipedia.org/wiki/Guy_Fawkes) was a terrorist (hence an idiot) and so was [Robert Catesby](https://en.wikipedia.org/wiki/Robert_Catesby) ring leader of the failed [Gunpowder Plot](https://en.wikipedia.org/wiki/Gunpowder_Plot)!

 <p align="center" width="100%">
     <a href="https://www.compoundchem.com/2014/01/22/the-chemistry-of-an-onion/">